Headache on the Right Side: Causes & Treatment

 Consulting a specialist

 Neurologists are doctors who specialize in neurological conditions, including headaches.
-They can perform a neuro exam and order imaging tests such as an MRI to rule out more serious causes of headache such as brain tumors.
+They can perform a neurological (neuro) exam and order imaging tests such as an MRI to rule out more serious causes of headache such as brain tumors.
 Workup for a headache may begin with your primary care provider, followed by a referral to a neurologist.

 Based on the results of the workup, your primary care provider or neurologist may refer you to other specialties, such as otolaryngology (ENT), orthopedics, or ophthalmology, in order to confirm a diagnosis and determine the best treatment approach.